Volunteer Firefighter Recruitment Info

 - Qualified candidates who best fulfil the needs of Lincoln Fire Rescue and Emergency Services will be offered positions as Probationary Firefighters in late January or early February 2019

-- The mandatory start date for new firefighters will be the weekend of February 8 (evening), 9 and 10 (all day), 2019
+- The mandatory start date for new firefighters will be scheduled

 - Other qualified candidates may be placed on a wait list to fill future vacancies